Parsaloi/least-recently-used-cache-algorithm/README.md

 This is a concurrent implementation of the Least Recently Used (LRU) cache algorithm written in Java With this implementation order of items in the cache does not matter

-With this implementation only one instance of a cache item access can exist at a time to avoid conflicts...
+With this implementation only one instance of a cache item access can exist at a time to avoid conflicts.
+This we have resolved by making the required methods synchronized to allow for access by multiple tbreads

 My implementation so far: